bonardiana/twitter_locations/README.md

 4. Enjoy the web-map
 ## Web- map
 Web map conteins points with locations of your friends and theirs nicknames poped up due to cliking.
+## Requimets
+You need to have installed:
+- flask
+- follium
+- geopy